 Investors interested in China's stock market can avoid the pitfalls of overexposure to SOEs by following a different set of benchmarks that are more attuned to the true drivers of Chinese economic growth.
 Many would argue that the simplest way to achieve this would be to exclude SOEs from the benchmark or from an investment portfolio, but this is a blunt solution to a problem that requires a finer approach; especially because there are plenty of high quality SOEs in dynamic areas of China's economy which could prove beneficial for investors.
 MarketGrader's approach to the Chinese equity market is to focus on stock selection based on company quality.
 More specifically, MarketGrader's approach selects companies that are growing at a faster rate than the overall economy and that possess attributes associated with sound capital stewardship and robust fundamentals, but whose future value is not yet reflected in their share price.
-Essentially, the stock selection can be summarized as a GARP (growth-ata-reasonable-price) approach with a goal of identifying what we refer to as 'growth compounders,' or companies that we believe are the most consistent creators of longterm shareholder value.
-In addition, when taking a broad look at China, we think company domicile is more important than listing venue, which for decades has been a function of Chinese government policies that made it harder for foreign investors to own Chinese companies listed on Mainland exchanges.
-As these lines have blurred, and foreign capital has been allowed to move more freely in and out China, we believe a comprehensive benchmark of the best Chinese stocks should include Hong Kong and U.S. listed issues in addition to those listed in Mainland.
-Consistent with these beliefs, in 2020 MarketGrader launched the MarketGrader China All-Cap Growth Leaders Index, our flagship China index whose goal is to benchmark the performance of growth compounders within Chinese equities, and hence the capital appreciation opportunities in one of the world's fastest growing economies.
-The MarketGrader China All-Cap Growth Leaders Index complements our lineup of China A Share indexes.
+Essentially, the stock selection can be summarized as a GARP (growth-at-a-reasonable-price) approach with a goal of identifying what we refer to as 'growth compounders,' or companies that we believe are the most consistent creators of long-term shareholder value.
+Consistent with these beliefs, in 2015 MarketGrader launched a series of Chinese indexes whose goal is to benchmark the performance of growth compounders within Chinese equities, and hence the capital appreciation opportunities in one of the world's fastest growing economies.
+Among these is the CSI MarketGrader China New Economy Index, which, in addition to its focus on company selection, limits its exposure to four economic sectors: consumer discretionary, consumer staples, health care, and technology.
+We call these China's 'new economy' sectors, as we expect companies from these sectors to be the primary drivers of the country's future growth.
+For more about our views on China's transformation from a manufacturing and export based economy to a consumer, services and technology driven economy please refer to our 2018 paper titled 'China's Next Chapter.'

-The process of identifying China's growth compounders begins with the analysis of every publicly traded company in the equity universe, which for China totals more than 3,700 companies.
+The process of identifying China's growth compounders begins with the analysis of every publicly traded company in the equity universe, which for China totals more than 2,700 companies.
 In our analysis we apply 24 fundamental metrics to every company, dividing all indicators into four categories: Growth, Value (GARP part of the analysis), Profitability and Cash Flow (Quality part of the analysis).
 Each one of the 24 indicators is assigned an individual grade and all 24 grades are aggregated into a final Market-Grader Score (MG Score TM) between zero and 100.
 We then rate as 'BUY' all of those with an MG Score TM greater than 60 and as 'SELL' all of those with an MG Score Below 50.
 The remaining companies are rated 'HOLD'.